JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

 >
 {type="tip"}

+## Set up the environment

+Check out the article about [setting up an environment for Kotlin Multiplatform development](multiplatform-setup.md), if you haven’t already.

+The following instructions assume that you have all software necessary for the platforms you're aiming at.

 ## Create the project with a wizard

 1. Open the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com).
 2. On the **New project** tab, change the project name to "GreetingKMP" and the project ID to "com.jetbrains.greeting".
 3. Ensure that the **Android** and **iOS** options are selected.
-4. For iOS, choose the **Do not share UI** option to keep the UI native.
+4. For iOS, select the **Do not share UI** option to keep the UI native.
 5. Click the **Download** button and unpack the resulting archive.

 ![Kotlin Multiplatform wizard](multiplatform-web-wizard-1.png){width=450}